 Dr. Mary Wolcott Green was active in the Daughters of the American Revolution and other “patriotic” clubs.
 She joined the Society of Descendants of Henry Wolcott shortly after it was organized in 1906.
 She served as its secretary for twenty years and was elected its first woman president in 1933.

-The Wolcotts, most of whom lived in Litchfield, were the most numerous family in the Athens Universalist church.
-Almost sixty descendants and spouses were associated with the church.
+The Wolcotts, most of whom lived in Litchfield or East Athens, were the most numerous family in the Athens Universalist church.
+At least seventy-five descendants and spouses were associated with the church.
 The first Wolcott genealogy was published by the Society of Descendants in 1912.
 The book has been updated several times; the Tioga Point Museum has copies of the editions of 1986 and 2002.

 What words of wisdom did Miss Maysie Green share with the young Universalists of Athens in the 1890s?
 She spoke about the history of secular laws and of the religious thought and urged her companions to carry on the work of making the world better.
 She said:

 “The church has grown broader, the old thought in which fear for the unknown future predominated being superseded by the striving to live right here, content to leave in the hands of God, trusting in his love, the things of eternity.
 This church now embracing countries unknown at its foundation found in one of these religions peace for its followers… The church has begun to expand in spirit, but there is room and need for more work, more life, more energy and well directed intentions…

 “A Universalist church must be founded on Universalism, on all that the name implies of love to God, peace and good will to our fellow men, and charity for all.
 It needs promoters who are not afraid to stand for the truth, to labor for the right in spite of all discouragement.
 It needs those who strive to lift their souls to a higher conception of God’s love, who strive to do their duty in any path in which they may be led…